Q: When will the library be reopening.

 We’re also happy to place holds for you by phone.
 Feel free to call 805-526-1735, Monday through Saturday from 10am-5pm.
 All we need is your library card in order to place holds for you over the phone.

-If you already had a hold waiting for you on the hold shelf, you will be able to pick it up at the hold pickup station next to the community room, or through curbside pickup.
+If you already had a hold waiting for you on the hold shelf, you will be able to pick it up at the hold pickup station located at the entrance of the library, or through curbside pickup.

 Q: How do I pick up items that I've put on hold?

-A: Held items will continue to be handled through either our Community Room pickup station, or through curbside pickup in the marked spaces in the parking lot.
+A: Held items will continue to be handled through either our hold pickup station, or through curbside pickup in the marked spaces in the parking lot.

-- Picking up items from the Community Room:
+- Picking up items from the hold pickup station at the library entrance:

-- Library users can come to the doors to the community room near the entrance of the building in order to pick up their holds.
+- Library users can come to the entrance of the library in order to pick up their holds.

 - You will be asked to have your Library Card or ID in order to match customers with their requested items.